xcoupe01/project_Karel/README.md

 - `Z` to pick up brick
 - mouse to move camera in the room

 Karel can climb only one step at a time.
 To run any program click into any in the text field and press `run` button.
 Button `stop` stops current execution of program.
 Button `test` is reserved for internal use and currently have no user function and it will be removed in the future.
 At the moment you can use only czech version but english is implemented in the code and will be made as an option soon.
+Current block programing cannot be interpreted by the robot its just a prototype.

 **Used resources:**
 - ACE code editor
 - Three.js web 3D graphics
+- Blockly programming